 Lowest interference, better performance – The coaxial cable is less susceptible to EMI or RFI interference in comparison to twisted pair.
 The shielding functions to prevent any interference from surrounding during the rapid signal transmission so the quality of the signal is not compromised.
 This means that coaxial cables offer higher transmission rates, yield the best performance for shorter distance transmissions.

 Wider Frequency Spectrum – Coaxial cables are capable of transmitting a much larger frequency spectrum in comparison to the twisted pair.

 Strong Insulation – Coaxial cables are heavily insulated which reduced the problem of signal leakage and in an ideal system there should be no leakage at all.

-Low-cost easy installation – Coaxial cables are less costly than the fibre optic.
-They are also very easy to instal as the process is less complicated, the wires are bendable and expandable.
+Low-cost easy installation – Coaxial cables are less costly than fiber optic.
+They are also very easy to install as the process is less complicated, the wires are bendable and expandable.